mpv-player/mpv/DOCS/man/en/af.rst

         Force conversion to this format.
 Use ``--af=format=format=help`` to get a list of valid formats.
-The general form is 'sbe', where 's' denotes the sign (either 's' for signed or 'u' for unsigned), 'b' denotes the number of bits per sample (16, 24 or 32) and 'e' denotes the endianness ('le' means little-endian, 'be' big-endian and 'ne' the endianness of the computer mpv is running on).
-Valid values (amongst others) are: 's16le', 'u32be' and 'u24ne'.
-Exceptions to this rule that are also valid format specifiers: u8, s8, floatle, floatbe, floatne, mpeg2, and ac3.
+The general form is 'sbe', where 's' denotes the sign (either 's' for signed or 'u' for unsigned), 'b' denotes the number of bits per sample (16, 24 or 32) and 'e' denotes the endian ('le' means little-endian, 'be' big-endian and leaving it away the endianness of the computer mpv is running on).
+Valid values (amongst others) are: 's16le', 'u32be' and 'u24'.
+Exceptions to this rule that are also valid format specifiers: u8, s8, floatle, floatbe, float, mpeg2, and ac3.

     ``<srate>``